UConnCQM/dockerized-superAdam/README.md

 ## Overview of the project

-dockerized-superAdam is an attempt to make a collection of independent software modules and algorithms work together in a decentralized yet simple manner using [Docker containers](https://github.com/docker) and [Docker compose](http://docs.docker.com/compose/).
+dockerized-superAdam is an attempt to make a collection of independent software modules and algorithms work together in a decentralized, yet simple manner, using [Docker containers](https://github.com/docker) and [Docker compose](http://docs.docker.com/compose/).

-The objective is to be able to create a workflow for data computation (based on the different software modules) that could be used by a 3rd party program.
+The objective is to be able to create a workflow for mathematical modeling and simulation using polynomial dynamical systems framework (based on the different software modules) that could be used by a 3rd party program.

 ### Context

-The software modules included in superAdam has been published independently and thus are very heterogeneous.
+The software modules included in superAdam have been published independently and thus are very heterogeneous.
 They have been implemented using different programming languages, require different dependencies and have different I/O formats.

 ### Architecture